oneHamidreza/Meow-Framework-MVVM/README.md

 }
 ```
 #### Call API action from ViewModel
-Use `safeCallApi` function for calling API actions. update your ViewModel class like this :
+Use `safeCallApi` function for calling API actions.
+Update your ViewModel class like this :
 ```kotlin
 class PersonIndexViewModel(app:App) : MeowViewModel(app) {
     // Define LiveData variables